Setas8/DJANGO-BLOG/readme.md

+# Project Title

+This repository contains a project developed as part of the coursework for the **Higher Degree in Multimedia Application Development (DAM)** at **IES El Cañaveral de Móstoles, Madrid**.

 # Blog Project with Django

 This is a simple blog application built with Django.
 Users can read blog posts that are listed in chronological order.